grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 title: The shape of memory issues
 ---

+Memory issues can be hard to deal with.
+Forgetting where you keys are or a memory leak in software, both can be annoying in various degrees.
+This article will focus on the latter and specifically in Ruby environments.
+I do feel this article can be applied to any garabage collected programming language, so if you're reading this with a Java background I hope this will be equally useful.

-Computers have memories and like any type of memory, there can be some defects.
-This article will focus on some of these defects in Ruby environments and tries to give some handlebars for people experiencing any of these defects.
-I would like to start out with saying that before all this, I wasn't as knowledgeable about memory and especially how it worked in a Ruby environment.
-I would also like to say that this article will try to refrain from too much technical jargon, because while trying to plow my way to a solution I found the more tech-heavy memory articles unhelpful to say the least.
+Hopefully this article will give some handlebars and things to look out for while debugging.
+This article will try to refrain from too much technical jargon, because while trying to make my way to a solution, I found the more tech-heavy memory articles unhelpful to say the least.
+It starts out by describing the title of the article, followed by a case study and ending in a conclusion.

-Before starting to describe my long tale of debugging and hair pulling I'd like to take a moment to describe the title of the article.
+## The shape of memory issues

 There are three distinct shapes you should be frightened of and I'll list them from least worrying to most worrying:

 **Memory bloat:**